digis-georoc/Georoc_jupyter/README.md

 * You should now be able to use the downloaded Jupyter Notebook locally on your computer.

-###### Hint: To utilize our notebook, please note that it is necessary to have an API key from GEOROC.
-If you do not have an API key, we recommend visiting the [official GEOROC website](https://georoc.eu/) to request one.
+###### Hint: Please note that an API key from GEOROC is required to use our notebook.
+If you would like to request one, contact [DIGIS-Info](mailto:digis-info@uni-goettingen.de) directly.

 [Back to table of contents](#table-of-contents)